 Disney's Polynesian Resort is in the middle of a long remodeling project, set to be finished sometime in 2015.
 The name has been changed to Disney's Polynesian Village Resort, the name that it held at opening in 1971.
 A complete remodel of the lobby has been finished, with the large waterfall removed and all new decor added.
-Trader Sam's Grog Grotto, a version of the popular interactive lounge at the Disneyland Hotel, will be added.
+Trader Sam's Grog Grotto, a version of the popular interactive lounge at the Disneyland Hotel, is now in soft opening.
 A new food and beverage location, Pineapple Lanai, serves Dole Whips and opened in August 2014.

 See More Polynesian Village Resort Concept Art The Nanea Volcano pool will be expanded to add a new aquatic playground with children's slides, a hot tub and larger deck with additional seating.
 The Lilo's Playhouse activity center replaced the Never Land Club and is the perfect place for little vacationers to have fun while their parents enjoy a night out.
 Kids age 3-12 can play dress-up, read stories and make crafts in the club, surrounded by decor inspired by Disney Little Golden Books like "Alice in Wonderland," "Pinocchio," and "Lady and The Tramp."